roiguri/moodle-monitor/docs/progress.md

 - **Flutter Package Installation:** Added `http`, `flutter_secure_storage`, `home_widget`, `workmanager`, and `flutter_dotenv` packages.
 - **Environment Configuration:** Created `.env` file and configured `pubspec.yaml` to include it as an asset.

+### Phase 3: "Hello World" Validation
+- **Application Entry Point:** Sanitized `lib/main.dart` to a minimal `MaterialApp` to prepare for UI development.
+- **Emulator Test:** Successfully ran the application on an Android Emulator to confirm the build pipeline is functional.

 ---
 *This file tracks the history of completed actions.
 For pending tasks, see `docs/checklist.md`.*